Zelgadis87/rule-reactor/README.md

    });
 ```

-ReasonDB is available via NPM at at https://github.com/anywhichway/reasondb.
+ReasonDB is available via NPM and at https://github.com/anywhichway/reasondb.

 # Install